-- Dogs for visually and hearing impaired must accompany person that the dog is assisting. - Dogs participating in Dog Show and/or Classes: Dogs to be allowed on Fairgrounds for Dog Show and/or Classes purposes only.
+- This is the policy regarding dogs on the NCW Fairgrounds and property during the annual NCW Fair and during other Fair sponsored events: - STRICT ENFORCEMENT; NO DOGS WILL BE ALLOWED ON THE FAIRGROUNDS. - "Fairgrounds" is defined as any area requiring paid admission, including the RV areas, Rodeo Arena or other posted areas. - 3.
+Exceptions: - Dogs assisting visually or hearing impaired persons - (See A. General Rules, #7 for additional information) - Dogs participating in Dog Show and/or Classes - Dogs traveling with vendors - Entertainers' dogs which are part of a performance contracted by the Fair. - Dogs belonging to race horse owners or riders.
+Dogs must be on leashes at all times - All persons with dogs, which meet one of the above exceptions, must apply for and receive a permit from the Fair office before the dog will be allowed on the Fairgrounds. - Restrictions: - Dogs for visually and hearing impaired must accompany person that the dog is assisting. - Dogs participating in Dog Show and/or Classes: Dogs to be allowed on Fairgrounds for Dog Show and/or Classes purposes only.
 Dog must be returned to benching area immediately after Show or Classes.
-Dogs will not be allowed in other areas of the Fairgrounds. - Vendors' dogs must remain on a leash within the rented vendor's area at all times except when being exercised. - Entertainers' dogs must be a part of Fair-contracted

-- entertainment and must remain within Entertainment Area and be removed from Fairgrounds upon completion of contracted entertainment. - All dogs, including those in the Horse Race area, and rodeo area, must remain on a leash at all times when outside of a cage or a vehicle. - Dogs will be exercised in a designated dog area only.
+Dogs will not be allowed in other areas of the Fairgrounds. - Vendors' dogs must remain on a leash within the rented vendor's area at all times except when being exercised. - Entertainers' dogs must be a part of Fair-contracted entertainment and must remain within Entertainment Area and be removed from Fairgrounds upon completion of contracted entertainment. - 6.
+All dogs, including those in the Horse Race area, must remain on a leash at all times when outside of a cage or a vehicle. - Dogs will be exercised in a designated dog area only.
 All droppings must be picked up immediately and placed in the proper waste receptacle. - Dogs that are disruptive, unmanageable or are deemed unsafe to the public will be asked to be removed from the Fairgrounds and RV areas immediately and the dog permit will be revoked. - All persons(s) with dogs must produce permit upon request by any Fair Board member, Fair Manager or any person acting on behalf of the NCW Fair. - 10.
 "Puppies" are considered dogs. - 11.
-All stray dogs will be removed from the Fairgrounds and transported to Wenatchee Valley Humane Society. - 12.
-We encourage all dog owners, for the health and comfort of their dogs, to leave their animals at home. - 13.
+All stray dogs will be removed from the Fairgrounds and transported to Wenatchee Valley Humane Society.

+- We encourage all dog owners, for the health and comfort of their dogs, to leave their animals at home. - 13.
 Permitted dogs are not allowed to run loose.